 - Please complete the "details" page of your program by logging into the CRNO Directory using the program contact's username and password

 - !
-Highlight if you see TIA/Strokes in your program, and if you deliver home-based programming
+Highlight if you see TIA/Stroke/Vascular patients in your program and/or if you also deliver home-based/TeleRehab programming

 Ontario healthcare system could save millions annually if cardiac patients participated in and completed their rehab program.